Accuracy-Efficiency Trade-Offs and Accountability in Distributed ML Systems: Trading off Accuracy and Efficiency in Computing

-Distributed ML systems raise different accuracy-efficiency questions than either distributed systems that do not involve ML, or ML systems that are not distributed.
-As we saw in Section \ref{sec:ml}, since ML models (necessarily imperfectly) approximate representations of the world, it is possible for ML models to operate on data that are not completely accurate and still yield results that are correct \emph{enough}---that fall within the same bounds of imperfection that we deem tolerable when operating on accurate data.
-We can extend such data inaccuracies beyond things like subsampling to include data staleness and numerical error inherent in asynchronous distributed settings~\cite{bailis2012pbs, decandia2007dynamo,yu2000numerical}.
-Allowing for such staleness comes with the benefit of increasing efficiency, as the system would not need to wait to synchronize---to completely resolve staleness issues before proceeding with its computation.
-Similar to the single computer case, their overall output still \emph{can be} correct even when operating on numerically imprecise or stale data in a distributed setting; however, existing work in this field does not necessarily guarantee such output \emph{must be} correct~\cite{alistarh2018convergence, gong2014quantize, lian2017asynchronous, Niu2011hogwild, desa2015taming, zhang2015sgdstaleness}.
+As this example indicates, distributed ML systems raise different accuracy-efficiency questions than either distributed systems that do not involve ML, or ML systems that are not distributed.
+Since ML models (necessarily) approximate the world, it is possible for them to operate on data that are not completely accurate and still yield results that are correct \emph{enough}---that fall within the same bounds of imperfection that we deem tolerable.
+We can extend such inaccuracies beyond things like subsampling to include the data staleness inherent in distributed settings~\cite{bailis2012pbs, decandia2007dynamo,yu2000conits}.\footnote{Staleness is not the only property that can be tolerated; another example is numerical error that comes from asynchrony \cite{yu2000numerical}, which we elide for brevity.} Allowing for staleness increases efficiency, as the system does not need to wait to synchronize state before proceeding with its computation.
+As with a single computer, the overall output still \emph{can be} correct even when operating on stale data in a distributed setting; however, existing work in this field does not guarantee such output \emph{must be} correct~\cite{alistarh2018convergence, gong2014quantize, lian2017asynchronous, Niu2011hogwild, desa2015taming, zhang2015sgdstaleness}.
+For AVs, this does not suffice; we want to be able to guarantee correctness\footnote{Of course, with those guarantees predicated by certain assumptions.
+At the very least, we need to bound the likelihood of incorrectness.} in order to be assured of safety.

-Instead, prior work has examined this phenomenon at a high level by looking at correctness and speed performance of end-to-end ML systems, rather than directly evaluating the underlying accuracy-efficiency trade-off.
-This work focuses on empirical results for tuning the staleness of the underlying data storage layer.
-Tuning has generally either been manual---curated to the particular problem domain---or absent, leaving an engineer to pick from a few predefined settings that enforce high accuracy guarantees, ignore accuracy guarantees altogether in favor of efficiency, or attempt some middle-ground, ``in-between" approach~\cite{abadi2016tf, ho2013SSPParameterServer, li2014parameterserver, kosaian2019paritymodels, pan2016cyclades}.